jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 **AR = Account Receivable**.

-* To keep the customer profile data such as addresses, telephone, fax, email, contact person, credit limits, credit terms, etc. In other words, it is your customer contacts list.
+* To maintain customer profile data such as addresses, phone numbers, fax, email, contact persons, credit limits, credit terms, etc. In other words, it is your customer contacts list.

 ![maintain-cust](../../../static/img/usage/customer/customerBasicGuide/maintain-cust.png)